 The Medical Education Outcomes Research Group (MEORG) is aimed at supporting research focused on specific topics of interest.
 MEORG is a group that focuses on research aimed at evaluating and improving outcomes of medical education programs and interventions.
 Specific areas of interest include medical simulation, evaluation of competence in procedural and advance communication skills, and curriculum model innovations.
 MEORG is a great opportunity to assist and support colleagues with educational scholarly activity.
 This is a forum for anyone who has an idea or work progress to garner peer and expert feedback.
 At the close of each MEORG meeting there will be an opportunity to further develop projects, share abstracts and generally discuss the development of your work.
 This forum is open to everyone from the least experienced to the most experienced researchers.

-Ms. Rose serves as the Faculty Development and Continuing Interprofessional Development Program Manager with the Department of Medical Education at Maine Medical Center.
-She received her B.S. from University of Massachusetts Lowell and her MPH from the University of New England.
-Ms. Rose’s general research and academic interests are in Population Health, Wellness in Teaching and Faculty Development in Medical Education.
+Ms. Rose-Norfleet serves as the Faculty Development and Continuing Interprofessional Development Program Manager with the Department of Medical Education at Maine Medical Center.
+She received her B.S. in Biology from the University of Massachusetts Lowell and her MPH from the University of New England.
+Ms. Rose-Norfleet’s general research and academic interests are in Population Health, Wellness in Teaching and Faculty Development in Medical Education.
 She conducted her capstone project in Occupational Health of Us Army Helicopter Pilots with the US Army Aeromedical Research Laboratory at Fort Rucker Alabama prior to starting her work with Maine Medical Center.
-Currently, Ms. Rose is a doctoral candidate in Education Leadership at the University of New England and lives in Portland with her husband, three children, one cat, one fish and six chickens.
+Currently, Ms. Rose-Norfleet is a doctoral candidate in Education Leadership at the University of New England and lives in Portland with her husband, three children, one cat, six chickens, and 3000 honey bees.